IdentityServer/IdentityServer4/docs/topics/persisted_grants.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Working with the grants store directly might be too low level.
 As such, a higher level service called ``IPersistedGrantService`` is provided.
-It allows querying and revoking the persisted grants for a user.
+It abstracts and aggregates the different grant types into one concept, and allows querying and revoking the persisted grants for a user.

 It contains these APIs:

 ``GetAllGrantsAsync``
     Gets all the grants for a user based upon subject id.
-This abstracts and aggregates the different grant types into one concept.
 ``RemoveAllGrantsAsync``
     Removes grants from the store based on the subject id and optionally a client id and/or a session id.